danielmguerrero/metabase/README.md

 # Metabase

 Metabase is the easy, open source way for everyone in your company to ask questions and learn from data.
+Heip.

 ![Metabase Product Screenshot](docs/metabase-product-screenshot.png)